irisgau/irisgau.github.io/docs/_posts/2024-10-20-taiwan-green-island.markdown

 # Parting Thoughts

 This trip was the perfect way to close out my time living abroad in Taiwan.
 The midnight scooter ride back from [Zhaori Hot Springs](https://maps.app.goo.gl/LSbor5acL3Qnymjh9) truly felt like being the main character in a coming-of-age movie.
-3 days, 2 nights on the island was the perfect amount of time to me, though I could definitely imagine extending the trip to fit in more snorkeling/scuba diving (which is highly recommended but we didn't do) or go at a slower pace.
+3 days, 2 nights on the island was the perfect amount of time to me, though I could definitely imagine extending the trip to fit in more time in the ocean or go at a slower pace.
 I'm also grateful we got so lucky with great weather -- didn't rain a single drop until we were literally riding our scooters back the final morning.
 I hope everyone gets a chance to experience this beautiful part of Taiwan!

 *Have any questions?
 The best way to contact me is via [LinkedIn](https://www.linkedin.com/in/irisgau/).*